- This post outlines APIs and concepts from the Privacy Sandbox proposals.

 Enable some form of on-device 'auction' to choose the most relevant ads which would include ads that remarket an advertiser based on a prior expression of interest by the user.

-You can dive into the explainers right away, and over the coming months we'll be publishing posts about each of the API proposals.
+You can dive into the API proposal explainers right away, and over the coming months we'll be publishing posts about each proposal individually.

 Use cases and goals